jccuevas/cpp-docs.es-es/docs/mfc/reference/cmfccolormenubutton-class.md

 ### <a name="parameters"></a>Parámetros
  [in] `uiCmdID`
- Un identificador de comando del botón.
+ Un identificador de comando de botón.

  [in] `lpszText`
  El texto del botón.

  [in] `pPalette`
- Puntero a la paleta de colores del botón.
+ Un puntero a la paleta de colores del botón.

 ### <a name="return-value"></a>Valor devuelto